dlakic/bc-policy-selection/readme.md

 ### Testing

-* `npm test`: Runs test-cases which create some policies and execute some calls to the API
+* `npm test`: Runs test-cases which create some transactions via the API.
+Needs predefined user and policy

 ### Run server